OnionUI/Onion/website/docs/07-apps/01-included-in-onion/random-game.md

 ---
 slug: /apps/included-in-onion/random-game
-description: Launch a random game from any system
 ---

 # Random Game

+*Launch a random game from any system*